charlie-vf/lotr-quiz-game/README.md

 ### **Imagery**

-I used one image across both the main game page and the results area for consistency.
+I used one image across the homepage, game page and results area for consistency.
 It depicts Gandalf (a main character in the series) riding towards Minas Tirith, a major location of the final instalment: Return of the King.
 I chose this image because it fits well with my chosen color scheme and does not detract from the main content of each page.
 The image was taken from [Screen Rant](https://screenrant.com/lord-of-the-rings-interesting-facts-trivia-minas-tirith/).

+I also incorporated accompanying images in the About LoTR page.
+As the page is quite content-heavy, I found that having a side-by-side image for each section of information breaks it up well and prevents the page from simply being an info-dump.
+Instead, it introduces people who may be unfamiliar with the series to the beauty of the visuals, and provides a nostalgia for those already familiar with Lord of The Rings.
+All images used on this page can be found in the docs folder.

 ### **Font**

 The font used on this site is Oxanium, imported from [Google Fonts](https://fonts.google.com/specimen/Oxanium).
 I really like this font as it is neat and easy to read.
 I had considered using a font closer to the popular Elvish style writing from the source material, however, this would likely have been to elaborate a font and may have caused issues in reading.
-I used text transform on the button texts of the main game page and results area for contrast and readability.
+I used text transform on the button texts of the main game page and results area for contrast and readability, as well as changing the font-sizes of various headings.

 ## **Features**